 Patrick Fisher, Ph.D.

-Patrick Fisher, Ph.D. is an associate professor of political science who has been teaching at Seton Hall University since 2004.
-Among the courses he teaches are Congress, U.S. Elections, U.S. Political Behavior, and U.S. Political Economy.
+Patrick Fisher, Ph.D. is a professor of political science who has been teaching at Seton Hall University since 2004.
+Among the courses he teaches are Congress, Presidency, U.S. Elections, U.S. Political Behavior, and U.S. Political Economy.

 Dr. Fisher is the author of the books Demographic Gaps in American Political Behavior (Westview, 2014), The Politics of Taxing and Spending (Lynne Rienner, 2009) and Congressional Budgeting: A Representational Perspective (University Press of America, 2005).
-He has also published widely in academic journals, including The Social Science Journal, Publius, Party Politics, Politics and Policy, The Journal of Political Science, and White House Studies.
+He has also published widely in academic journals, including The Social Science Journal, Party Politics, Politics and Policy, Society, The Journal of Political Science, and Politics, Groups, and Identities.

 - Ph.D., Washington State University, 1995

 - M.A., University of Iowa, 1992

 - B.A., University of Washington, 1991

 - Definitely Not Moralistic: State Political Culture and Support for

 Donald Trump in the Race for the 2016 Republican Presidential